A Dinosaurs Themed Family School Unit Study for Morning Baskets and More

 Ray Bradbury is best known for writing Fahrenheit 451, but he also wrote several dinosaur stories and poems during his career.
 A Sound of Thunder explores what could happen if big game hunters were to travel back in time to the age of the dinosaurs.
 (Bradbury uses very descriptive language and your kids may either by enthralled or disgusted by the very “real” descriptions used to describe the killing of a large animal.
 However, it’s a great piece of literature for practicing the difference between metaphors and similes.)

-Listen to the audiobook above, taking note of the descriptive language that Bradbury uses to make the listener feel as though they are there with Eckels in the story.
+Watch the story from Ray Bradbury Theatre here, taking note of the descriptive language that Bradbury uses to make the listener feel as though they are there with Eckels in the story.
 Use the accompanying Sound of Thunder Literary Analysis worksheet from the Free Resource Library.
 This worksheet will help your student study similes, metaphors, and personification.
 For help with the difference between metaphors and similes, read this helpful article from JustPublishingAdvice.

 We often tend to overuse non-specific language when we’re talking, using words like “that” or “thing” or “this” which makes it difficult for your listener if they don’t know or can’t see to what you are referring.
 Using too many non-specific words when writing can really confuse the reader.
 For a fun way to practice using more specific language, play a game of dinosaur “Guess Who”.